-Acting as “I” beams, they resist the forces on the sail that try to compress the leech in towards the luff when the sail is sheeted in.
-This preserves the open leeched airfoil shape and keeps the sail from becoming fuller and more semicircular (rounded leech) as the breeze and the loads increase.
+Acting as “I” beams, battens resist the forces on the sail that try to compress the leech in towards the luff when the sail is sheeted in.
+This preserves the open-leeched airfoil shape and keeps the sail from becoming fuller and more semicircular (rounded leech) as the breeze and the loads increase.
 A flatter airfoil shape with a straight, open leech keeps the boat upright and reduces weather helm.
 The more roach you need to support, the greater the compression, and the more important battens become.

 A batten running the entire width of the sail is most critical in the top sections of a mainsail because the roach represents the greatest percentage of the cord (straight line distance between leech and luff).
 In the lower sections of the sail, the roach is a smaller percentage of the cord, so the battens don't have as much work to do.

 Full-length battens carry the compression loads all the way to the mast.
 If the battens are shorter, the loads are transferred to the material of the sail wherever they end.
 Over time, the fabric breaks down and hinging develops.

 The bottom line is that the more full-length battens, or framework, are used, the more durable the sail will be, and the better it will hold its shape in a breeze.
 More structure equals less flog and quieter luffing (as when taking a reef).
 Reduced flogging will preserve the resination that holds woven materials together and makes them stretch resistant.

 At a minimum, full-length battens should be used in the top sections of the mainsail.